 - Calculus (preparation for the Advanced Placement exam)

-For the 2019-20 school year, Rochambeau The French International School will be implementing the new reform of the French Baccelauréat.
+Starting 2019-20 school year, Rochambeau The French International School is implementing the new reform of the French Baccelauréat.

 In 11th grade, students will select three specialty courses, and in 12th grade, the will continue with two of the three course.
 The specialty courses are selected based on the long-term interests and motivations of the students.
 The objective is to broaden their knowledge and skills in specific areas and to prepare them for further studies in higher education.